everx-labs/TonNfcClientAndroid/docs/FuntionsList.md

 In [readme](https://github.com/tonlabs/TonNfcClientAndroid/blob/master/README.md) (see section about NfcCallback) we said that for each card operation there was a pair of functions.
 One of them puts result/error message into callback, the second just returns the result/ throws an exception.
 For example, there is getSerialNumberAndGetJson() function returning json string and getSerialNumber(NfcCallback callback) returning void and putting the same json into callback.
 They do the same work.

 The majority of functions below has the last input parameter 'Boolean... showDialog'.
 It indicates if one wants to show invitation dialog for NFC card connection.
-If this parameter is not specified at all, the dialog will be shown.
+If this parameter is not specified at all, the dialog will be shown by default.

 ## NFC related functions

 Here there are functions to check/change the state of your NFC hardware.
 In TonNfcClientAndroid library there is a class NfcApi for this.

 - **checkIfNfcSupported(final NfcCallback callback),** <br/>
-  **checkIfNfcSupported(AndGetJson)**
+  **checkIfNfcSupportedAndGetJson()**

     Check if your Android device has NFC hardware.